Northeast Airlines Flight 946: Aftermath

+The National Transportation Safety Board (NTSB), then chaired by John H. Reed, conducted an investigation, the report of which was finalized in April 1970.
+It noted that the plane was flying nearly 600 ft below its required altitude, having crashed at an altitude of 2237 ft when it should have been no lower than 2800 ft.
+It is unclear why the pilots made the decision to fly at the low altitude, as the cockpit voice recorder was badly damaged in the crash and no data could be retrieved from it.
+Some information was recovered from the flight data recorder.
+Ultimately, the NTSB stated that the probable cause of the accident was that the pilots had prematurely started their descent and were not able to accurately determine their position as "they had performed a nonstandard approach and there were no supplement navigational aids available for their use."

-Officials at the New Hampshire Aeronautics Commission charged that the FAA had ignored repeated warnings about installing an ILS navigational approach at Lebanon Municipal Airport and that installing such system might have prevented the crash.
+Officials at the New Hampshire Aeronautics Commission charged that the Federal Aviation Administration (FAA) had ignored repeated warnings about installing an instrument landing system (ILS) navigational approach at Lebanon Municipal Airport and that installing such system might have prevented the crash.

 The crash affected the struggling Northeast Airlines, as it was the fifth airline crash in its 25-year history.
 At the time of the crash, the airline had lost four planes and 38 passengers and crew.
-The airline would continue to operate independently until its merger with Delta Air Lines in the 1970s.
+The airline continued to operate independently until its merger with Delta Air Lines in the 1970s.